pverscha/shared-memory-datastructures/README.md

 Creates a new array containing elements from the original array from the `start` index up to, but not including, `end`.

 **Parameters:**
-- : Zero-based index at which to begin extraction (default: 0) `start`
+- `start`: Zero-based index at which to begin extraction (default: 0)
-- : Zero-based index at which to end extraction (default: array length) `end`
+- `end`: Zero-based index at which to end extraction (default: array length)

 **Returns:** A new `ShareableArray` containing the extracted elements.